Villa Park: Future

 Future redevelopment of Villa Park has been an ever-present topic, with previous owners of Aston Villa: notably Randy Lerner and Tony Xia, expressing support to increase capacity.
 However, no definitive redevelopment occurred in either case.

 Under the current ownership of Nassef Sawiris and Wes Edens, there has been concrete support for a long-term redevelopment of Villa Park.
 In December 2021, CEO Christian Purslow announced that redevelopment plans were forecasted to take "two to ten years".

 Preliminary plans to construct a new North Stand were announced in March 2022.
 Following a consultation process between June and September 2022, Aston Villa formally submitted plans to fully demolish and rebuild the North Stand, alongside developments to the Trinity Road Stand.
 The plans would see the construction of a new 13,074 capacity stand.
 Alongside minor seating adjustments to the Trinity Road Stand and Doug Ellis Stand, this would increase Villa Park's capacity to approximately 50,065.
-Alongside these featured plans to develop a large indoor entertainment and retail venue called "Villa Live", replacing the car park, academy building, and the current on-site retail store.
-This followed initial planning permission granted in 2019 to demolish the car park and academy building behind the North Stand.
 Within the aforementioned planning documents, Aston Villa alluded to potential further redevelopment via 'configuration of the stands', including the Doug Ellis Stand and the Holte End, to increase Villa Park's capacity to between 52,000 and 53,000 at a later date.
 In December 2022, planning permission was granted by Birmingham City Council.
-However, in December 2023, President of Football Operations Chris Heck announced that current plans to redevelop Villa Park had been paused due to concerns over temporary reduction of stadium capacity and concerns over public transportation.
+However, in December 2023, President of Football Operations Chris Heck paused the plans due to concerns over temporary reduction of stadium capacity and concerns over public transportation.

-In April 2025, Aston Villa announced revised plans for the expansion to the North Stand.
-The new design would adapt and reuse the pre-existing North Stand as opposed to demolishing it, allowing the stadium to be redeveloped whilst retaining capacity.
+In April 2025, Aston Villa announced revised plans for the expansion to the North Stand; the new design would adapt and reuse the pre-existing North Stand as opposed to demolishing it.
 The plans would see Villa Park's capacity increase to "over 50,000".
-The North Stand expansion was approved the by the Birmingham City Council on the 28th August 2025, with construction set to be completed in the second half of 2027.
+The North Stand expansion was approved by the Birmingham City Council on the 28th August 2025, with construction set to be completed by the beginning of the 2027/28 season in August 2027.
 This expansion has been viewed by the club as essential in retaining its place in the UEFA Euro 2028 lineup.